AIMOWAY-LAB/.github/profile/README.md

 ## Who AIMOWAY is for

-AIMOWAY is designed for people and teams building with AI APIs, AI agents, coding agents, and OpenAI-compatible tooling.
+AIMOWAY is designed for people, teams, and organizations building with AI APIs, AI agents, coding agents, LLM-assisted software development workflows, and OpenAI-compatible tooling.

 Typical users include: